Dm7add96412/bankapp_typescript/README.md

-# TypeScript Assignment
+# TypeScript - Banking app - exercise 4

-- Complete the challenge: banking application
+- Banking app created with the requirements mentioned below
-- Check the scripts in `package.json` to run the suitable command for each challenge
+- Check the scripts in `package.json` and installation at the end of this document

 ## Create a simple banking application